Do Air Bags Help with Towing

 Increased Efficiency

 Air bag suspension systems put less strain on your rear axle, which helps reduce wear and tear over time.
-The extra cushioning also provies better traction by reducing impacts on the road.
+The extra cushioning also provides better traction by reducing impacts on the road.
 Depending on where you’re driving, this can add up over time to improved mileage and a level of control that provides security at higher speeds.

 Towing Airbags vs Weight Distribution Hitches